 While riding on a trail, it is a good practice to keep switching the power up and down between PAS level 2 and PAS level 3.
 Keeping the PAS level 3 constant while riding on sand leverages the rider to maintain control and power easily.

 Another factor worth noticing is that riding a 350-watt e-bike at full speed all the time is not at all same as riding a 1500-watt e-bike at full speed.
-So, the choice of power assistance also depends on e-bike’s power available to the rider.
+So, the choice of power assistance also depends on the e-bike’s power available to the rider.

 One e-bike power usage strategy you may want to use